jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

     boundary/threshold.
   - Cooldown would allow defining a time period to gather metrics in and scale the highest value in that window.
-This would ensure that downscaling did not happen too quickly or erratically, and help smooth out the number of replicas over time.
+This would ensure that downscaling did not happen too quickly or erratically and help smooth out the number of replicas over time.
 - Allow choosing which pods to terminate when scaling down.
   - The CPA evaluator could decide which pods to terminate when scaling down,